 Thayne Center for Service & Learning

-Service-learning is a method of teaching and learning integrating volunteer opportunities, critical reflective thinking, and partnerships with nonprofit organizations are integrated into academic coursework.
+Service learning is a method of teaching and learning that integrates volunteer opportunities, critical reflective thinking, and partnerships with nonprofit organizations into academic coursework.
 This method addresses both course learning outcomes and community-identified needs.
-Service-learning makes course content relevant and directly applicable to the real world.
+Service learning makes course content relevant and directly applicable to the real world.

-The Service-Learning Student Project Fund (SLSPF) is designated for students enrolled in designated service-learning classes and select other programs, as managed by the Thayne Center for Service & Learning.
-These students may request funding to offset costs directly related to their service-learning projects.
+The Service Learning Student Project Fund (SLSPF) is designated for students enrolled in designated service learning classes and select other programs, as managed by the Thayne Center for Service & Learning.
+These students may request funding to offset costs directly related to their service learning projects.
 We encourage students to be creative when planning a project.
 Explore the wide range of possibilities.
 Think big and submit a proposal now.
 Once projects are complete, students will also need to complete a final report.